Are you looking for a way to have user-submitted content on your site?

 Allowing people to submit content such as guest posts, pictures, and videos helps you publish more content on your site and grow your audience.

-In this article, we will show you how to allow users to submit blog posts to your WordPress site.
+In this article, we will show you how to easily allow users to submit blog posts to your WordPress site.

-Why Allow Users to Submit Posts?
+Why Allow Users to Submit Posts on Your WordPress Site?

 User-generated content is very useful in attracting new website visitors and growing your business.